Identifying Causal Structure in Dynamical Systems: Implementation

 \section{Implementation}

 The results in \secref{sec:tec_res} show that we are able to detect whether the variables $x_j$ or $u_j$ have a causal influence on $x_i$.
-In practical implementations, two challenges remain: first, we can only collect a finite amount of data and, thus, need an approximation of the MMD and a test statistic.
-Second, we may not be able to obtain a global solution to~\eqref{eqn:max_mmd}.
+In practical implementations, two challenges remain: first, we want to minimize the number of experiments we need to carry out on the physical platform.
+Second, we may be unable to obtain a global solution to \eqref{eqn:max_mmd}.